In order for the plug-in to connect to FTP Servers, you need to set up accounts for them. There are two ways to do this depending on your needs.

-The second, and more complex way to create and edit accounts is via the plug-in's functions.
+The second and more complex way to create and edit accounts is via the plug-in’s functions.
 This method allows you to script the creation and editing of accounts and can automate the process.
+If you are using a Server Plug-in, this method must be used.
 The functions below allow you to check what accounts currently exist, create new accounts, delete accounts, set account details, and retrieve account details.

 Using these functions you could write a script to check the existing accounts, create accounts that do not exist, and add account options.
 If you keep a table of FTP Server details, these functions will allow you to loop through your FTP Server records and create/update the FTPit Pro accounts.

 More information about the functions can be found in the function browser.